 Conclusion

-In this article, we waded through some basics of data warehouse and successfully discussed methods to migrate data from BigQuery to Redshift.
-We used two ways to obtain our desired results:
+In this article, we waded through two methods of migrating data from BigQuery to Redshift.

-In the first method, we discussed in detail the manual way to migrate data.
+• Manual Migration: This includes the manual way of transforming data.
 This approach requires users to have a sound understanding of Redshift and BigQuery, and their migration customs — leaving the door open for a new user to make mistakes.

-In the second method, we used Hevo Data to achieve our desired results.
-Through Hevo, the BiqQuery to Redshift Data Migration process was much faster, fully automated, and required no code.
-Hevo also provides a pre-built Native REST API Connector that will allow you to integrate data from a plethora of custom and non-native sources — without writing a single line of cost.
+• Using Hevo Data: We discussed using Hevo Data.
+Through Hevo, the BigQuery to Redshift Data Migration process was much faster, fully automated, and required no code.
+It also provides a pre-built Native REST API Connector that helps in data integration.

 Let us know what you think about the ways discussed to migrate data from BigQuery to Redshift in the comments section below, and if you have anything to add, please do so.